 - A cash prize of $1,400.

-- Be an invited speaker at the following ASM Microbe meeting.
+- Be invited to speak at the next ASM Microbe meeting.

-- Be recognized at the following ASM Microbe meeting and be invited as honored guests at the ASM and American Academy of Microbiology leadership receptions.
+- Be recognized at the next ASM Microbe meeting and be invited as honored guests at the ASM and American Academy of Microbiology leadership receptions.

 Frequently Asked Questions